Skip to content

 What does net operating loss carryforwards mean?

-Past losses that can be used to lower future tax bills.
+Past financial losses that can be used to lower future tax bills.